Bhatnagesh/blog-app-apis/README.md

 ---

 ## 🔥 Features
-✅ Developed a RESTful blogging application with user registration, login, and role-based access (Admin/User) ✅ Implemented JWT-based authentication and authorization to secure APIs and restrict access based on user roles.
+✅ Developed a RESTful blogging application with user registration, login, and role-based access (Admin/User)

+✅ Implemented JWT-based authentication and authorization to secure APIs and restrict access based on user roles.

 ✅ Designed and built endpoints for posts, comments, categories, and user management using Spring Data JPA

 ✅ Enabled users to add, update, and delete comments, and categorize posts.

-✅ Implemented pagination and sorting for blog posts using Spring Data JPA to enhance performance and user experience.Integrated
+✅ Implemented pagination and sorting for blog posts using Spring Data JPA to enhance performance and user experience.

-✅ Image upload functionality for posts and handled file storage.
+✅ Integrated image upload functionality for posts and handled file storage.

 ✅ Used DTOs for clean data transfer and implemented global exception handling for better error management.

 ✅ Documented all APIs using Swagger for easy consumption by frontend/client teams.

 ✅ Configured different application profiles (dev, test, prod) and deployed the application on AWS.

 ---